manuelpagliuca/l-system/README.md

 ![text](gifs/Movements.gif)

 Once the application is started, it is possible to play with the Inspector for making changes occurs on the running application (not all the fields are editable when the game is running).
+If any of the following three fields are changed, a tree regeneration is triggered.

 ## Randomness
 The application produces always a random tree using pseudo-random numbers for the orientation of branches and roots.